Moneyl/RFGR-Script-Loader-Wiki/Docs/Scripting/Examples/Logging.rst

    Output for each tagged logging function.

-If you look in the RSL logs folder, you'll see several files after running RSL at least once such as "Error Log.txt", "Lua Log.txt", and "General Log.txt".
+If you look in the RSL logs folder, you'll see several files after running RSL at least once such as ``Error Log.txt``, ``Lua Log.txt``, and ``General Log.txt``.
 These logs contain anything you log with one of the rsl logging functions and are filtered based on which logging tags you applied to each message.